-I research and teach the study of religion in North America and Turtle Island at the University of Toronto, where I am a Professor in the Department for the Study of Religion.
+I research and teach the study of religion in North America and Turtle Island at the University of Toronto, where I am a Professor and Chair in the Department for the Study of Religion.

 My current research focuses on colonialism, treaties, museums, and public memory.